All Episodes

 Information could have helped us prevent it.

-Bill Benny is the Bill Bill Benny is the former technical director of the NSA, World Geopolitical, Military Analyst uh and reporting group, and he also had security clearances revoked.
+Bill Benny is the former technical director of the NSA, World Geopolitical Military Analyst and Reporting Group.

-Well, uh it was it was bound to happen, Sean, and uh, you know, earlier today I just uh spoke with uh Senator Lindsey Graham and had a long conversation with him, and he was very direct.
+And, you know, earlier today, I just spoke with Senator Lindsey Graham and had a long conversation with him.

-He said, Look, you know, Sessions obviously has no confidence in the president, the president and his relationship has deteriorated to such a point that the administration and the country is being affected by this.
+The president and his relationship has deteriorated to such a point that the administration and the country is being affected by this.

-And the president has every right to choose who he wants to be uh, you know, the attorney general, and he has the right to do that.
+And the president has every right to choose who he wants to be, you know, the attorney general.

-But I think the biggest conflict right now for attorney general Jeff Sessions is the fact that his president that he is supposed to be serving no longer had confidence in him.
+But I think the biggest conflict right now for Attorney General Jeff Sessions is the fact that his president that he is supposed to be serving no longer had confidence in him.

 And we know there's a number of very important cases that should have been brought front and center for the DOJ, and we haven't seen any information on those cases yet.